Sanding Belts

 Step #5: Apply Finish

 Let a new bristle brush soak in paint thinner for a few minutes, then spin or knock off the excess.
 Pour some finish into a clean bucket and dip the bristles about a third of the way into it.
+If you're finishing an exterior door, make sure you're using an exterior paint or stain as opposed to an interior paint or stain.

 When you start, do the panels first, then the moldings around them.
 Next, apply finish to the horizontal rails, then the vertical stiles.
 If any finish drips on a dry surface that’s not yet ready for treatment, wipe it off immediately.
 Be sure to let the finish dry overnight before closing the door all the way.